UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ## Statistical Analysis of Gene Expression

-#### Identifying Genes that are Significantly Differentially Expressed by Environmental Exposure Conditions (e.g., Biomass Smoke Exposure)
+#### Significantly Differentially Expressed Genes
+Here, we identify genes that are significantly differentially expressed by environmental exposure conditions (e.g., biomass smoke exposure).
 At this point, we have completed several data pre-processing, QA/QC, and additional steps to prepare our example transcriptomics data for statistical analysis.
-And finally, we are ready to run the overall statistical model to identify genes that are altered in expression in association with different biomass burn conditions.
+Finally, we are ready to run the overall statistical model to identify genes that are altered in expression in association with different biomass burn conditions.

-Here we leverage the DESeq2 package to carry out these statistical comparisons.
+We will leverage the DESeq2 package to carry out these statistical comparisons.
 This package is now the most commonly implemented analysis pipeline used for transcriptomic data, including sequencing data as well as transcriptomic data produced via other technologies (e.g., Nanostring, Fluidigm, and other gene expression technologies).
 This package is extremely well-documented and we encourage trainees to leverage these resources in parallel with the current training module when carrying out their own transcriptomics analyses in R:

 + [Bioconductor website](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)